AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 As a Kisuru, you gain these special traits:

 ***Crane Shapeshifter.*** As a Bonus Action, you can transform into your Animal form, using the stat block for a Crane.
-When you transform into your Crane Form, you follow the rules for 'Wild Shape and Transformations' found in Appendix D of this book (Note that you keep your hit points).
+When you transform into your Crane Form, you follow the rules for 'Wild Shape and Transformations' found in Appendix D of this book (Note that you keep your Hit Points).
 You can stay in this transformation indefinitely, but need to leave this form to Short or Long Rest, or to Sleep.

 You also gain the Obake (Shapechanger) creature type.